reactiveui/refit/README.md

 Where `TweetParams` is a POCO, and properties will also support `[AliasAs]` attributes.

-### Collections as Querystring parameters
+#### Collections as Querystring parameters

-Use the `Query` attribute to specify format in which collections should be formatted in query string
+Use the `Query` attribute to specify format in which collections should be formatted in querystring

 ```csharp
 [Get("/users/list")]